Overview of common 1D barcode formats and 2D barcode formats

 Overview of common 1D & 2D barcode formats

-Barcodes are ubiquitous nowadays and we encounter them in various industries such as trade, industry, logistics, manufacturing, air travel, healthcare, insurance, parcel services or classically in the supermarket.
-They serve as an efficient means of automatic identification and data capture of products and information.
-Since their invention in 1949, several formats have been added, which we describe in the following article.
+Nowadays, Barcodes are ubiquitous and we encounter them in various industries such as trade, banking, industry, logistics, manufacturing, air travel, healthcare, insurance, parcel services or classically in the supermarket.
+Barcodes serve as an efficient means of automatic identification and data capture of products and information.
+Since their invention in 1948, several formats have been added, which we describe in the following article.

 Integrate our Docutain Barcode Scanner SDK

 Integrate high-quality Barcode Scanning into your own apps for Android, iOS, Windows or Cross-Platform for Xamarin, .NET MAUI, React Native, Flutter, Cordova & Ionic.
-If you like to learn more about the Docutain SDK, click this block or contact us anytime via SDK@Docutain.com.
+Learn more about the Docutain Barcode Scanner SDK and contact us anytime via SDK@Docutain.com.

 What barcode types are available?